sagesolar/Corpus-of-Taylor-Swift/README.md

 - FOL - Folklore
 - EVE - Evermore
 - MID - Midnights
-- TPD - The Tortured Poets Society
+- TPD - The Tortured Poets Department
 - OTH - Other Songs

+> [!NOTE]
+> Although listed here for future purposes, CoTS does not include any song lyrics from the 'The Tortured Poets Department' album.

 ## Song Selection